Business

 The 800 pound gorilla in the room

-After the conference, back in the hotel bar, the beautiful Finnish barmaid handed me another glass of Kyrö wood smoked dry malt dulcifluous whisky and there I contemplated the enormity of the Gaia-X pubulum, not only in the technical sense, but also its all-encompassing vision of futuristic smart cities, artificial intelligence and total automation.
+After the conference, back in the hotel bar, the beautiful Finnish barmaid handed me another glass of Kyrö wood smoked dry malt dulcifluous nectar and there I contemplated the enormity of the Gaia-X pabulum, not only in the technical sense, but also its all-encompassing vision of futuristic smart cities, artificial intelligence, nubiferous digital cloud systems and total non-human automation.

 Daily Squib Book